kamiloses/FriendHub-Backend/README.md

 <h3> Redis </h3> I used the tool to dynamically manage user sessions.
 Once a user logs in, his username and session id is saved as a hash map in Redis.
 When the user leave the application, his session is removed.

-<h3>Testing</h3>In the application, I had the most difficulties with testing.
-I still have no clue how to test routers/controllers in microservices, and I'm not sure if mocking is a good idea.
-I don't know how to set up the configuration for rabbitListener, which is included in a different module than the one being tested.
-Eventually, when I tried to test a controller method, I encountered an issue because the rabbitListener had  different configuration than the rabbitProducer, which was a part of controller method.

 <br><br><h1>Frontend</h1>